-CONTACT ARTIST TRUST
+CONTACT ARTIST TRUST:

-- With questions about applications, guidelines, eligibility, support services, and resources; - if you need to access or edit a submitted application prior to the deadline of September 23, 2021.
+- with questions about application requirements, guidelines, eligibility, etc.; - if you need to access or edit a submitted application (if still prior to the deadline of June 23, 2023).

-CONTACT SUBMITTABLE
+CONTACT SUBMITTABLE:

-- With website access issues;

-- With questions about uploading or formatting files;

-- With other technical support needs.
+- with website access issues; - with questions about uploading or formatting images; - with other technical support needs. http://help.submittable.com/

-help.submittable.com